 At the beginning of February 2012, Eliza Ho went to see her doctor about the stomach pains she was having.
 An ultrasound revealed a huge mass in her liver and a follow-up CT scan showed tumors in her lungs, pelvis and neck.
 Originally thought to be liver cancer, that has since been ruled out.
 Read Eliza Ho’s entire story.

-While most oncologists will use existing protocol guidelines to treat these unknown tumor types, at Rational Therapeutics your treatment plan will be developed based on chemo and targeted therapies that have shown, in the lab, to kill your tumor cells.
+While most oncologists will use existing protocol guidelines to treat these unknown tumor types, at Rational Therapeutics your personalized cancer therapy plan will be developed based on chemo and targeted therapies that have shown, in the lab, to kill your tumor cells.
 The EVA-PCD assay uses a sample of your tumor to create a functional profile of your cancer.
 Based on the results, treatment recommendations are developed for you without needing to define the primary site of your cancer.
 At Rational Therapeutics, our philosophy is that "it is less important to know where a tumor came from than it is to know how to treat it."